parthiv2git/The-Odin-Project/README.md

 # The-Odin-Project

-this is only for the odin project
+This is only for the odin project